What is the Public-Private Partnership (PPP)?

 #1 – Utility Restructuring, Corporatization, and Decentralization

-The first types of public-private partnership are the main aim of the government is to improve the performance of the public service entity, this doesn’t involve the sale of any of the government’s stake and the private partner is only involved to bring the efficiency to the operations of the service.
-For example, many airports in India have been recently handed over to private players for running the operations, however, the Airport Authority of India has not sold any stake to any private player.
+The first types of public-private partnerships are the main aim of the government to improve the performance of the public service entity.
+It doesn’t involve the sale of any of the government’s stake, and the private partner is only involved in bringing efficiency to the operations of the service.
+For example, many airports in India have recently been handed over to private players for running the operations; however, the Airport Authority of India has not sold any stake to any private player.

 #2 – Civil Works and Service Contracts

-This involves procurement of goods contracts that meet the standards set by the government authority or the repairs or services contracts for inspection and testing of public works projects and so on.
-This is more of bidding or tendering process in which several private players participate and the best bid is awarded the contract.
-This is common for defense or healthcare industries among others.
+This agreement involves procurement of goods contracts that meet the standards set by the government authority or the repairs or services contracts for inspection and testing of public works projects and so on.
+It is more of bidding or tendering process in which several private players participate, and the best bid is awarded the contract.
+It is common for defense or healthcare industries, among others.